 - Clean the chicken.
 Rinse 4 chicken thighs and pat them completely dry with paper towels.

 - Prepare the chicken.
-Use a brush to spread 2 tablespoons of olive oil over all surfaces of the chicken.
+Use a brush to spread 2 tablespoons (29.57 milliliters) of olive oil over all surfaces of the chicken.

 - Bake!
-Slide your baking sheet in the preheated oven for 40-45 minutes.
+Slide your baking sheet into the preheated oven for 40-45 minutes.
 The internal temperature should reach 165℉ (74℃), and the breading should be golden brown when it’s cooked.

 - Serve.
 Remove from the oven and serve immediately.